Doctor of Veterinary Medicine in Veterinary Medicine

 Professional Curriculum in Veterinary Medicine

-The professional curriculum seeks to deliver to the veterinary medical profession a student fully prepared to begin a medical career in the arts and sciences of animal health and disease.
+The Doctor of Veterinary Medicine professional curriculum seeks to deliver to the veterinary medical profession a student fully prepared to begin a medical career in the arts and sciences of animal health and disease.
 Emphasis on professional specialization is reserved for graduate programs.

 Veterinary medicine encompasses the full scope of the technology of animal health and disease, including the arts and sciences of disease prevention, diagnosis, prognosis and therapy.
 The professional curriculum begins at the basic level and systematically moves to clinical application.